Aristotle

 THE DIVINE YOUTH

 He was born in Stageira, a city on the coast of Macedonia founded by Ionian settlers.
 Legend has it that Aristotle was descended directly from Asclepius via his father Nicomachus’ side.
-It is known both of Aristotle’s parents died young; after this, he became the ward of Proxenus of Atarneus, his brother-in-law.
+It is known that both of Aristotle’s parents died young; after this, he became the ward of Proxenus of Atarneus, his brother-in-law.
 During his later teenage years, Aristotle went to Pella, the capital of the nearby Kingdom of Macedon, during which he met representatives of the monarchy.

 Φησὶ δὲ ὁ Ἀριστοτέλης ἐν τοῖς Ἀκροατικοῖς, ὅτι ἐν τῷ μυεῖσθαι οὐ μαθεῖν τι δεῖ, ἀλλὰ παθεῖν καὶ διατεθῆναι.